-where the wood density value (WD{spruce}) was taken from Alpine spruce dendrometric models [95]; diameter at breast-height (DBH) and height (H) are allometric measurements, while α , β , γ , δ and d_0 are species-specific fitted parameters [96].
-The AGB assessment was derived from the predictions of DBH (and LiDAR-derived height) in either aware or unaware conditions.
+Hence, the AGB assessment was derived from the predictions of DBH (and LiDAR-derived height) in either aware or unaware conditions.
 Therefore, the predicted value of DBH was input into Eq.
 5, in order to obtain predictions of AGB.
-This allowed to compare AGB predictions to the ground-truth values of AGB, which were similarly obtained via the field-based measurements (provided by the regular tree-monitoring campaigns of ICOS [63] and

-326 WSL [60]) and Eq.
+This allowed to compare AGB predictions to the ground-truth values of AGB, which were similarly obtained via the field-based measurements (provided by the regular tree-monitoring campaigns of ICOS [58] and WSL [55]) and Eq.
 5.

-For training and validating the regression models, the instances with empty ground-truth labels were initially re-327 moved (i.e., trees with no DBH or tree height recorded).
-Afterwards, data stratification was done via five commonly 328 used percentiles (i.e., 0-10, 10-25, 25-50, 50-75, 75-90, 90-100) to ensure that input data is independently drawn 329 from an identical sample distribution (i.i.d. assumption) [97].
-This assured us that most parts of the target distribution 330 are represented, in particular the tail ends.
-Then, the technique used to estimate model prediction error consisted of 331 a nested cross-validation (NCV) [98].
-Following the NCV scheme, we divided the input dataset (either CP, or SP, corre-332 spondingly) into 10 inner and 10 outer folds.
-The inner cross-validation was used for hyperparameter optimization and 333 feature selection, while the outer cross-validation was used to evaluate model performance (the method description 334 is extended in Section 4.4 and further details are given in Annex III).
-The significance of the enhancement in context-335 aware predictions and effect size was assessed using Wilcoxon signed-rank test [99] and Cliff's Delta analysis [100], 336 respectively.
-337
+For training and validating the regression models, the instances with empty ground-truth labels were initially removed (i.e. trees with no DBH or tree height recorded).
+Afterwards, data stratification was done via five commonly used percentiles (i.e. 0-10, 10-25, 25-50, 50-75, 75-90, 90-100) to ensure that input data is independently drawn from an identical sample distribution (i.i.d. assumption) [94].
+This assured us that most parts of the target distribution 376 are represented, in particular the tail ends.
+Then, the technique used to estimate model prediction error consisted of 377 a nested cross-validation (NCV) [95].
+Following the NCV scheme, we divided the input dataset (either CP, or SP, corre-378 spondingly) into 10 inner and 10 outer folds.
+The inner cross-validation was used for hyperparameter optimization and 379 feature selection, while the outer cross-validation was used to evaluate model performance (the method description 380 is extended in Section 4.4 and further details are given in Annex III).
+The significance of the enhancement in context-381 aware predictions and effect size was assessed using Wilcoxon signed-rank test [96] and Cliff's Delta analysis [97], 382 respectively.
+383

-338 3 | RESULTS
+384 3 | RESULTS

-339 3.1 | Context Detection and Tree Assemblage
+385 3.1 | Context Detection and Tree Assemblage

-The selection of the specific distance for computing tree neighborhood metrics was calculated based on the degree 340 of spatial autocorrelation of tree height by incremental distance, as in previous studies [101].
-This resulted in a global 341 maximum at a distance of 40 m.
-Figure 4 (a) shows the calculation of local Moran's index (I_i) of tree height at different 342 distance bands.
-Figure 4 (b) shows the z-score of I_i obtained at each distance band, resulting from comparing the 343 observed I_i and the expected I_i under the tree height randomness assumption (details included in the Annex II).
-As 344 a sanity check, we ran context-aware regression experiments including context features retrieved at shorter (i.e., 20 345 m, 30 m) and larger (i.e., 50 m) distances than the optimal range (i.e., 40 m).
-The context features retrieved at these 346 distances and contributing to improved predictions of DBH were also included in the final regression models.
-347
+The analysis of spatial autocorrelation of tree height as function of incremental distance resulted in a maximum significance at a distance of 40 m.
+Figure 4 (a) shows the calculation of local Moran's index (I_i) of tree height at different distance bands.
+Figure 4 (b) shows the z-score of I_i obtained at each distance band, resulting from comparing the observed I_i and the expected I_i under the tree height randomness assumption (details included in the Annex II).
+As a sanity check, we ran context-aware regression experiments including context features retrieved at shorter (i.e. 20 m, 30 m) and larger (i.e. 50 m) distances than the optimal range (i.e. 40 m).
+The context features retrieved at these distances and that contributed to improved predictions of DBH were also included in the final regression models.